MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 ### ...or errors

-Monomorphization will generate a function every possible combination of argument types for the lambda.
-Here we have two arguments which can have 4 types so 16 functions times 2 unused arguments.
+- Monomorphization will generate a function for **every possible combination** of argument types for the lambda
+- 2 arguments and 4 possible types so $2^4$ generated functions $\times$ 2
+  unused arguments $=$ 32 warnings
 \pause
-Each type being an anonymous awful generated type also adds to the message's length.
+- Each type being a long generated type also adds to the message's length

 \pause
 Here this is only warnings, but imagine if we had template errors inside of the